zhagao84/New-Adventure-In-Noise-Modeling/README.md

 # New Adventure in Noise Modeling
-In recent years, deep neural network-based image and video denoising technolo- gies have achieved unprecedented progress.
+In recent years, deep neural network-based image and video denoising technologies have achieved unprecedented progress.
 Existing techniques rely on large-scale noisy-clean image pairs for training the denoising models.
 However, capturing a real camera dataset is an unacceptable expensive, and laborious procedure.
 This Semester Project is dedicated to investigating a novel method to generate realistic noisy images.
 In this work, inspired by Kristina et al., we introduced a new perspective for synthesizing realistic image noise.
 We propose to use a combination of physical- based and DNN-based (GAN)methods.
 The noise model is learned by using a physics-inspired noise generator and easy-to-obtain paired images.

 ## Setup: